 In the mid-1970s and 1980s, Lynn learned a wide range of coconut basket styles from master weavers on the islands of Guam, Saipan, Palau, Yap, Pohnpei, Fiji and Tahiti.
 They represent a legacy of generosity and trust.

 Weaving with coconut is like a dance.
 There is choreography to how you form a basket.
 There is a rhythm to how you sequence your movements.
 The dance begins seated on a mat or the ground.
-You need to be able to use your hands and your arms, press it against your chest to maintain tension, catch it in the crook of your knee for stability, and even use your toes.
+You need to be able to use your hands and your arms, press it against your chest to maintain tension, catch it in the crook of your knee for stability, and even use your toes as an anchor.
 How you hold your body as the basket progresses is key to success.

 Styles & origins